The Binding (2020 film)

-The Binding (Il legame) is a 2020 Italian film directed by Domenico Emanuele de Feudis, written by Daniele Cosci, Davide Orsini and Domenico Emanuele de Feudis and starring Riccardo Scamarcio, Michael C. Pizzuto and Federica Rosellini.
+The Binding (Il legame) is a 2020 Italian folk horror film directed by Domenico Emanuele de Feudis, written by Daniele Cosci, Davide Orsini and Domenico Emanuele de Feudis and starring Riccardo Scamarcio, Michael C. Pizzuto and Federica Rosellini.
 While visiting her fiancé's mother in southern Italy, a woman must fight off a mysterious and malevolent curse intent on claiming her young daughter.

 Production

 The shooting of the film took place in 2019 entirely in Apulia, in southern Italy, between the village of Selva di Fasano and Monopoli, part of the Metropolitan City of Bari.

 Distribution

 The film was released on October 2 distributed by the Netflix platform.